mrazjava/booklink-openlibrary/README.md

 * [Lombok](https://projectlombok.org/)
 * [MongoDB](https://www.mongodb.com/)

+## Version
+POM version follows the format `YYYYMMrX` which is date based. `r` stands for "release" and `X` is the sequence number starting with `1` and resetting each month.

 ## Architecture
 The goal of booklink data integration is to provide author/book data to the backend over the unified API.
 This is accomplished by building this project into two modules: